UAlbanyArchives/spe_website/arclight_intergration/updates.md

 permalink: /arclight_integration/updates
 ---

-Check out our [open project board and timeline](https://github.com/orgs/UAlbanyArchives/projects/3/views/4) if you want to check out our progress.
+Check out our [open project board and timeline](https://github.com/orgs/UAlbanyArchives/projects/3/views/4) if you want to see our progress.

 #### Announcements, presentations and publications